gitipham/LC_Easy_Java/README.md

 5. **Remove Duplicates From Sorted Array:**: Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.

 6. **Square Root of a number:** Compute and return the square root of x, where x is guaranteed to be a non-negative integer.

+7. **Remove Element:** Given an array nums and a value val, remove all instances of that value in-place and return the new length.